-This set-up – distant parents, a servant underclass – reflects the attitudes of the time.
+This set-up – distant parents, a servant underclass – reflects attitudes of the time.
 This is an era when people ‘knew their place’.
-They followed the rules, and accepted the social hierarchy (even when it discriminated against them).
+They followed the rules, and accepted the social hierarchy, even when it discriminated against them.

 When we first meet the Fanes, they’re preparing to bring Joey home from the institute.
-But, despite not having seen her son for 2 years, Virgie is distraught.
-She won’t go with Bill to collect him, and sends Nanny instead.
+But, despite not having seen her son for two years, Virgie is distraught.
+She won’t go with Bill to collect him, sending Nanny in her place.

 The film takes this idea of the nanny as a stand-in mother to its extremes.
-The adults take turns shirking their parental responsibilities, leaving Joey to fend for himself.
+The adults take turns shirking their parental responsibilities, repeatedly putting the kids at risk.

 Creating the voice of authority

 Because Joey is the film’s protagonist, we see and interpret events through his eyes.